Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Discussion

 \subsection{Periodicity and progenitor models}

-Our search for a short-timescale periodicity, using both Fourier analysis of the time series and Lomb-Scargle periodograms derived using burst arrival times, did not yield any significant detection.
-Similarly, \citet{Zhang2023r117fast} did not find any periodicity in the range of 1\,ms to 1000\,s using the arrival times of 1078 bursts detected with FAST.
-If we consider a neutron star origin for repeating FRBs, there could be an underlying periodicity in the burst emission \citep{katz_2017}.
-However, a short timescale periodicity in any of the repeating FRBs has not been detected significantly, even when they are most active\citep{Du_2024}.
+Our search for a short-timescale periodicity in FRB~20220912A bursts, using both Fourier analysis of the time series and Lomb-Scargle periodograms derived using burst arrival times, did not yield any significant detection.
+No significant detection of a short timescale periodicity has been made so far in any of the highly active repeating FRBs, even when they are most active \citep{Du_2024}.
 It is important to consider that the underlying periodicity might be present but masked by various factors, such as precession, orbital motion in a binary system, or variations in the emission beam.
-However, precession and orbital motion would manifest themselves as appropriately longer timescale periodicities, and there is no obvious evidence for a long timescale periodicity too.
+However, precession and orbital motion would manifest themselves as appropriately longer timescale periodicities, and there is no obvious evidence for a long timescale periodicity for FRB~20220912A.
 Another possibility to mask any underlying periodicity, as discussed by \citet{lal2025lowenergyradioburstsmagnetar}, is that the bursts sample a large range of rotation phases (typically more than 60-70\% of the rotation period).

 FRBs could also be produced through magnetic reconnection events in the magnetosphere \citep{Mahlmann_2022}.
 In such a case, the rotation period of the neutron star is difficult to detect since the emission is powered by rapid magnetic reconnection events in a current sheet of a magnetar wind, which are not restricted to happen around any specific phase of the neutron star.